SethCope96/Put-A-Cork-In-It/pages/about.md

 ### Initial Metadata Application Profile
 {% include feature/pdf.html objectid="metadataappprof" width="50" %}

-## __Takeaways__
+Looking at the collection that I ended up with, I am nevertheless satisfied.
+Although I was unable to implement each facet of my goals, I am filled with excitement at the ideas I have moving forward in filling out the collection and keeping it current with new wines.
+The collection itself contains 29 wine corks at various (affordable) price points, all including the ratings of at least one of three acclaimed wine review sites.
+Feel free to [explore](https://sethcope96.github.io/Put-A-Cork-In-It/browse.html) the collection visually, or search through the [map](https://sethcope96.github.io/Put-A-Cork-In-It/map.html) to find your favorite region!
+Although the initial upload shows that there are a lot of Californian and Italian wines in my collection, I hope to continue updating the collection in the future.
+I hear New Zealand makes a mean Chardonnay?

-Although my product fell short of my goals, these are all things that can still be done with this project.
-In going through this experience while I was frustrated in the moment with my own limitations, I am filled with excitement at the ideas I have moving forward in filling out the collection and keeping it current with new wines.
+**_-Seth Cope_**